Linear and nonlinear parabolic forward-backward problems: Introduction

 The uniqueness of solutions is fairly easy to prove.
 For the linear problem \eqref{eq:shear}, uniqueness already holds at the level of weak solutions (see \cref{p:shear-X0} and \cref{sec:proof-uniqueness}).
-For the nonlinear problem, uniqueness is straightforward since we are considering strong solutions (see \cref{sec:unique-nonlinear}).
-Therefore, the main subject of this paper is the proof of the existence of solutions for the nonlinear problem \eqref{eq:yuuxuyy}.
+For the nonlinear problems, uniqueness is straightforward since we are considering strong solutions.
+Therefore, the main subject of this paper is the proof of the existence of solutions for the nonlinear problems \eqref{eq:yuuxuyy} and \eqref{Prandtl-small-domain} endowed with the boundary conditions \eqref{CL-Prandtl-bottom}-\eqref{CL-Prandtl-top}-\eqref{CL-Prandtl-lateral}.

 A first natural idea would be to prove existence thanks to a nonlinear scheme relying on the linear problem \eqref{eq:shear}.
-For example, one could wish to construct a sequence of solutions $(u_n)_{n\in \N}$ by setting $u_0 := 0$ (or any other initial guess) and solving
+For example, concerning equation \eqref{eq:eq0-uux}, one could wish to construct a sequence of approximate solutions $(u_n)_{n\in \N}$ by setting $u_0 := 0$ (or any other initial guess) and solving

 However, this strategy fails.
 The key point is that the right-hand side contains a full tangential derivative of $u_n$, whereas the operator $y \p_x - \p_{yy}$ only yields a gain of $2/3$ of a derivative in this direction (more precisely, see \cref{p:z0-l2-h23}, \cref{rmk:hypo} and \cref{p:pagani-shear}).
 Hence, this nonlinear scheme would exhibit a ``loss of derivative'', preventing us from proving a uniform bound on the sequence $(u_n)_{n\in \N}$.